Introduction

 OUR OPINION

-The put wall, identified at a strike price of 5482, represents the level where the highest concentration of negative gamma is observed.
-This level acts as a critical downside support, suggesting that if the SP500 approaches this level, there could be increased selling pressure from market makers, potentially leading to heightened volatility.
-The call wall, located at 6276, indicates the strike price with the highest positive gamma concentration, serving as a resistance level that could cap potential upside movements.
+As for the previous trading day, the SP500’s Gamma Exposure (GEX) analysis reveals several critical insights into the market’s current dynamics.
+The put wall, identified at a strike price of 5099, represents a significant concentration of negative gamma.
+This level serves as a key downside support, indicating where market makers might need to hedge aggressively if the SP500 approaches this level, potentially leading to increased volatility.
+The call wall, located at 6263, marks the area with the highest positive gamma concentration, acting as a resistance level that could cap potential gains.

 Row